Atlanta Moving Tips and Checklist

 Contact Mark the Mover to reserve your moving crew at (404) 351-0018.

-MTM cannot carry chemicals on a moving truck.
+Mark the Mover, Inc. cannot carry chemicals on a moving truck.
 Dispose of flammables, cleaners, and poisons or arrange to move them in a personal vehicle.
 Drain all gas and oil from your mower and other motors.
-Gas grills, kerosene heaters, etc. need to be emptied as well.
+Gas grills, kerosene heaters, motorboat engines and go-karts, etc. need to be emptied as well.

 Two Months before your local move